seabre/undine/README.md

 There isn't a great way to get chat notifications in Campfire on Linux.
 I've tried most of them.
 They don't do what I want them to do.

-This actually works on Linux, OS X, and Windows.
-See [this](https://github.com/visionmedia/node-growl) for more details.
+This actually works on Linux, and *should* work on OS X. See [this](https://github.com/visionmedia/node-growl) for more details.

 ### Installation